GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

     ```

-1. Repeat the previous step on i20-db-1.
+1. Repeat the previous step 3 to change the password on i20-db-1.

 ### Task 2: Review corosync configuration